Dogs Trust Logo Worldwide Logo

 Our aim is to have stable, healthy and manageable dog populations in Thailand.

-This can be achieved through safe and systematic neutering of both unowned and owned dogs as well as promotingand encouraging responsible dog ownership.
+This is achieved through safe and systematic neutering of both unowned and owned dogs as well as promoting and encouraging responsible dog ownership.

-If you are active in Thailand, share our mission and would like to work with us, please get in touch at international@dogstrustworldwide.com
+If you are interested in our work in Thailand and share our mission, please get in touch at international@dogstrustworldwide.com